Coordinated compute for classical infrastructure at production scale.

 SDKs C/C++, Python, and CLI tools

-Think of AO as layered: a core symbolic engine, memory and transport fabric, control plane for reliability, and a clean surface for your code.
-You choose how you plug in — as a managed service, a co-engineered platform, or a local engine that runs right next to your applications.
+Think of AO as layered: an execution core, memory and transport services, reliability controls, and a clean developer surface.
+You choose how you plug in - as a managed service, a co-engineered platform, or a local deployment that runs next to your applications.

 Working with us